Skip to main content

 # Specify template and package manager

-npx rich-domain init my-app --template fullstack -p pnpm
+npx rich-domain init my-app --template fullstack-prisma -p pnpm

 # Initialize in current directory